Canon 40D vs 7D Mark II

 Body comparison: Canon 40D vs 7D Mark II

 The side-by-side display below illustrates the physical size and weight of the Canon 40D and the Canon 7D II.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 40D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (6 percent) than the Canon 40D.
 Moreover, the 7D Mark II is markedly heavier (11 percent) than the 40D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 40D does not feature any corresponding weather-sealing.